peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

      MediaType defaultValue)`<br>
  Parses a media type string and returns a media type object, or the default value if the string is invalid.
+* `String ToSingleLineString()`<br>
+ Converts this media type to a text string form suitable for inserting in HTTP headers.
 * `String toString()`<br>
- Converts this object to a text string.
+ Converts this media type to a text string form suitable for inserting in email headers.

 ## Field Details